No time to shop for sherry vinegar? We’re sure there’s a sherry vinegar substitute here that will be the perfect complement to your recipe!

 7. Apple Cider Vinegar

 Apple cider vinegar has a very distinct taste and its fruit-forward flavor profile means it’s not a suitable replacement for all dishes.
-We love apple cider vinegar for pan sauces and shrubs.
+We love apple cider vinegar as a sherry vinegar substitute for pan sauces and shrubs.

 Apple cider vinegar is quite acidic, so you may want to start with less and add additional to taste.